oicu8/Bitcoin-Payments-Woocommerce/readme.md

 * Provides a Cryptocurrency Payment Gateway for [WooCommerce 2.1 or higher](https://wordpress.org/plugins/woocommerce/)
 * No Monthly Fee, No Bank Account Needed, Transaction Fee from 0%
 * No Chargebacks, Global, Secure.
 All in automatic mode.
-* Accept Bitcoin, BitcoinCash, Litecoin, Dash, Dogecoin, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Peercoin, MonetaryUnit payments in WooCommerce
+* Accept Bitcoin, BitcoinCash, Litecoin, Neutron, Dogecoin, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Peercoin, MonetaryUnit payments in WooCommerce
 * Mobile Friendly customizable Payment Box; Direct Integration on your website, no external payment pages opens (as other payment gateways offer)
 * White Label Solution with Your Logo ([see Demo](https://gourl.io/lib/examples/box_only.php)) - user browser receive payment data from your server/website only; your server receive data from our server.
 * Support WooCommerce Subscriptions (subscriptions plugin on [Github](https://github.com/wp-premium/woocommerce-subscriptions))